theosanderson/tube_checkout/3D_Printing/README.md

 ### Barcode scanner mount

 Print [barcode_plate.stl](https://github.com/theosanderson/tube_checkout/blob/master/SCAD/barcode_plate.stl) with support.
 This prints right-way-up so you may need to clean up the sides at the bottom with a knife if the bottom layer is too fat.
 Attach a rubber band across the goalposts (double up until it is somewhat taut), and attach the barcode scanner to the mount either with tape or M2 nuts and bolts.

+You probably want to put the barcode scanner it automatic mode (always on) by printing out the `Automatic successive` barcode in [the manual](https://github.com/theosanderson/tube_checkout/blob/master/Documentation/Hardware/MagicBarcodes.pdf)